 The best way to prevent diabetic neuropathy is with tight blood sugar control.
 Experts recommend that people with diabetes also have their feet checked regularly for signs of nerve damage.
 Once diabetic neuropathy is diagnosed, medications such as antidepressants and anticonvulsants can help manage nerve pain.

 The nervous system can be thought of like a tree, with the spinal cord as the trunk and the peripheral nerves of the feet as the tiniest branches.
 And, just as those miniscule limbs are easily broken by the elements, so too can the small nerves in the feet be damaged … Read More

-If you’re starting to experience cold extremities more frequently these days, you may want to share those symptoms with your doctor at your next visit.
+If you’re starting to experience cold extremities more frequently these days, you may want to share those cold hands and feet symptoms with your doctor at your next visit.
 Chances are there is nothing seriously wrong with your health to trigger chilly fingers and toes.
-But because circulation problems may be … Read More
+But because Read More

 Have you ever found yourself covered in sweat for no obvious reason?
 Despite the unpleasant feeling (and smell!) it may give us, sweating is one of our body’s most important functions.
 It’s natural: We sweat when we’re feeling too warm, when we’re nervous, or after rigorous physical activity.
 We … Read More